LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_Destroy(C);

-.. c:function:: int SUNAdaptController_EstimateStep(SUNAdaptController C, sunrealtype h, sunrealtype dsm, sunrealtype* hnew)
+.. c:function:: int SUNAdaptController_EstimateStep(SUNAdaptController C, sunrealtype h, int p, sunrealtype dsm, sunrealtype* hnew)

    Estimates a single-rate step size.
 This routine is required for controllers of type ``SUN_ADAPTCONTROLLER_H``.

    :param C: the :c:type:`SUNAdaptController` object.
    :param h: the step size from the previous step attempt.
+   :param p: the current order of accuracy for the time integration method.
    :param dsm: the local temporal estimate from the previous step attempt.
    :param hnew: (output) pointer to the estimated step size.
    :return: error code indicating success failure